 Generally, no. UW-Madison follows applicable laws and regulations regarding the protection of student privacy and will not disclose victimization to parents or note it on your academic record.
-In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), staff members in the Dean of Students Office and University Housing may involve a parent if the student's behavior has posed or may continue to pose a significant risk to the health, safety, or well-being of themselves or others, including suicidal comments and/or attempts.
+In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), staff members in Office of Student Assistance and Support and University Housing may involve a parent if the student's behavior has posed or may continue to pose a significant risk to the health, safety, or well-being of themselves or others, including suicidal comments and/or attempts.